elastic/puppet-logstashforwarder/README.md

 ## Support

 Need help?
-Join us in `#logstash` on Freenode IRC or subscribe to the `logstash-users@googlegroups.com` mailing list.
+Join us in `#logstash` on Freenode IRC or on the https://discuss.elastic.co/c/logstash discussion forum.